dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 We are importing the `Button` class that will be used to provide the form's submit button and the `TextInput` class that will provide the data entry fields for the worker data.

-{% instruction 'replace your `render()` method with the definition below.
+{% instruction 'Replace your `render()` method with the definition below.
 The code below adds the necessary visual elements to the form' %}

 ```ts
 	protected render() {